20c/gaggled/README.txt

 * CMake 2.6 or later
 * GCC 4.4 or later
 * Boost 1.42.0 or later
 * ZeroMQ 2.1 with C++ support.
 2.0 does not work, but will build.
+Version 3 works with separate zmq.hpp file

 ## Ubuntu 13.10